 Inquire about relevant symptoms outside the involved system.

 Expanding Description of Symptoms

 Symptoms already mentioned by the patient usually need further explanation.
-To fully understand a symptom, clinicians ...
+To fully understand a symptom, clinicians need to know its ...